AugustasV/macbook-setup/README.md

 adding plugins to zsh file.

     source ~/.zshrc
 Right now have to install additional programs.
 Sure, MacOs virtual desktops are great, but I used to have 4 different windows on one screen by default.
-Rectangle works great.
+Rectangle works great for that purpose

 macOS terminal is so barebone...  had to install iTerm2.
-Used to adjust the volume for each application running on my system, so had to install background-music for this purpose.

 My external mouse back and forward mouse buttons didn't work by default, so had to install sensiblesidebuttons, that program fixed the issue.

-    brew install --cask firefox brave docker vscodium virtualbox rectangle slack lens iterm2 skitch zoom alfred brave background-music send-anywhere sensiblesidebuttons
+    brew install --cask firefox brave visual-studio-code rectangle slack lens iterm2 zoom sensiblesidebuttons

+hashicrop vault install and enable as service

+    brew tap hashicorp/tap
+    brew install hashicorp/tap/vault
+    brew services start hashicorp/tap/vault